TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/drivers/ipc_notify.md

     one should pass offset from some known base address as values instead.
   - Offsets can easily fit within \ref IPC_NOTIFY_MSG_VALUE_MAX limit.
 - Internally the implementation will combine client ID and message value as one 32b integer.

+\cond SOC_AM64X
+\note In case of applications involving **Linux OS**, Client ID 15 is reserved for remoteproc messages, this client ID should not be utilized by other users.
+For more details refer to example at **examples/drivers/ipc/ipc_rpmsg_echo_linux/**
+\endcond

 ## Example Usage